Rosemeis/hapla/README.md

 # Estimate ancestry proportions in supervised mode assuming K=3 ancestral sources using filelist with all chromosomes.
 Provide a single column text-file with population labels of the samples as integers, where 0 indicates no label.
 hapla admix --filelist hapla.filelist --K 3 --seed 1 --threads 64 --supervised hapla.labels --out hapla.super
-# Saves Q matrix in text-format and separate binary files of P matrices, including a filelist of the P matrices
+# Saves Q and P matrices in text-format, including a filelist of the P matrices
 #	- hapla.super.K3.s1.Q
-#	- hapla.super.K3.s1.chr{1..22}.P.bin
+#	- hapla.super.K3.s1.chr{1..22}.P
 #	- hapla.super.K3.s1.pfilelist
 ```